 The quarry walls are mostly inaccessible and should not be damaged.
 Be careful not to over-collect at this location due to its SSSI status.
 Fossils are not permitted to be collected, but can be photographed.

-The geology is Lower Carboniferous Limestone, from the Mississippian (Dinantian) and is 344 to 354myrs old.
+The geology is Dinantian (Lower Carboniferous) Limestone, and is 344 to 354myrs old.

 The cliffs of the quarry and the small outcrops to the west are of geological importance as they provide some of the best available sections of Dinantian (Carboniferous limestone) strata to the north-western edge of the Cumbrian Shelf, a position of interest in studies of Lower Carboniferous palaeo-geography.

 The site’s unusual sequence of upper Asbian-Brigantian sediments, from the Visean Stage, largely lack the Yoredale clastic facies typically developed at this level over much of northern England.